 In the survey done by International Data Group (IDG), the participating executives cited cloud analytics as more beneficial than on-premise analytics offerings.
 The respondents working with cloud analytics solutions favor it for various reasons like lower upfront cost, greater agility and faster time to market, more rapid and cost-effective scaling for larger data sets and self-service capabilities for non-technical users.
 There were certain use cases which were more commonly cited against others.

 These included incorporating analytics into operational applications.
 41% of the respondents cited the utility in customer relationship management, supply chain management, and human resources.
 40% rooted for faster speed value, 39% for analyzing cloud data sources, 39% on hybrid data warehousing and another 39% for integrating data from cloud sources into on-premise data warehouses.

 Some of the obstacles to cloud analytics were also revealed in this survey by IDG.
 It wasn’t a shocker to see data security at the top of this list as opinionated by 48% of the survey-takers.
 33% of the respondents listed another challenge in form of resistance to changing the corporate mindset.
 It was also observed that the effective deployment of cloud analytics could be hindered due to the massive amounts of data that needs to be dealt with.

-There is a lot to learn and understand in the field of Cloud Computing.
+There’s a lot to learn and understand in the field of Cloud Computing.
 Cognixia provides great training programs in this area.
-To get hands-on training on cloud and make a career in one of the top-rated technologies of our times enrol in our Cloud pieces of training.
-For further information, you can write to us at firstname.lastname@example.org
+To get hands-on training on cloud and make a career in one of the top-rated technologies of our times enroll in our Cloud pieces of training.
+For further information, write to us at firstname.lastname@example.org